-So how do we tackle this problem from an organisation perspective.
-In addition to procurement fraud and corruption training, training on how to identify counterfeit markers, counterfeit detection and supply chain prevention solutions that can support an organisation response, an organisations risk assessment and management including prevention through design are also key first steps to understand the level or risk and potential impact.
+So how do we tackle this problem from an organisation perspective?
+In addition to procurement fraud and corruption training, training on how to identify counterfeit markers, counterfeit detection, and supply chain prevention solutions that can support an organisation response, an organisations risk assessment and management including prevention through design are also key first steps to understand the level of risk and potential impact.

 In addition to the introduction of supply chain solutions such as RFID to monitor and mitigate this procurement fraud risk and the production of global figures on illicit trade, the international community needs to introduce a coordinated communication strategy that changes the message around counterfeit products, the impact that it has and the lives lost.
 Only when we have this consistent message will we be able to measure whether there is a positive global impact on this area of illicit trade and financial flows.

 So what do you believe should be the next step that can significantly impact this global illicit transnational crime?